dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 ### Cache Hierarchy {#sec:CacheHierarchy}

 A cache is the first level of the memory hierarchy for any request (for code or data) issued from the CPU pipeline.
 Ideally, the pipeline performs best with an infinite cache with the smallest access latency.
 In reality, the access time for any cache increases as a function of the size.
 Therefore, the cache is organized as a hierarchy of small, fast storage blocks closest to the execution units, backed up by larger, slower blocks.
-A particular level of the cache hierarchy can be used exclusively for code (instruction cache, i-cache) or for data (data cache, d-cache), or shared between code and data (unified cache).
+A particular level of the cache hierarchy can be used exclusively for code (instruction cache, I-cache) or for data (data cache, D-cache), or shared between code and data (unified cache).
 Furthermore, some levels of the hierarchy can be private to a particular core, while other levels can be shared among cores.

-Caches are organized as blocks with a defined block size (**cache line**).
+Caches are organized as blocks with a defined size, also known as *cache lines*.
 The typical cache line size in modern CPUs is 64 bytes.
 However, the notable exception here is the L2 cache in Apple processors (such as M1, M2 and later), which operates on 128B cache lines.
 Caches closest to the execution pipeline typically range in size from 32 KB to 128 KB.
 Mid-level caches tend to have 1MB and above.
 Last-level caches in modern CPUs can be tens or even hundreds of megabytes.

 #### Placement of Data within the Cache.

 The address for a request is used to access the cache.
-In direct-mapped caches, a given block address can appear only in one location in the cache and is defined by a mapping function shown below.
+In *direct-mapped* caches, a given block address can appear only in one location in the cache and is defined by a mapping function shown below.
 $$
 \textrm{Number of Blocks in the Cache} = \frac{\textrm{Cache Size}}{\textrm{Cache Block Size}}
 $$